mcaliman/mcaliman.github.io/_posts/en/clojure/2019-04-29-about-clojure.md

 In Clojure, code is data itself, allowing interactive development and macros.

 Lisp, the language from which Clojure is derived, is a functional language; Clojure also supports the functional paradigm.
-The development of applications based on parallel computing and multithreading is greatly facilitated, compared to Java.
+The development of applications based on parallel computing and multithreading is greatly facilitated compared to Java.

-Clojure is an open project, licensed under the [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html) and is hosted on GitHub at [github.com/Clojure/clojure](github.com/clojure/clojure)
+Clojure is an open project, licensed under the [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html) and is hosted on GitHub at [github.com/Clojure/clojure](https://github.com/clojure/clojure)

 To make life easier for us with Clojure, we install Leiningen.
 [Leiningen](https://leiningen.org/) is an essential tool that creates, builds and automates Clojure projects.